150 S Street, NW

 A key element of that social role was the fact that the Tabor Presbyterian Church served as the longtime meeting place of the Bloomingdale Civic Association.
 This pioneering citizens’ group advocated for civic improvements within the Bloomingdale neighborhood and for equitable treatment of African-American residents in the era of segregation.

 The developer has filed an application to demolish the Trestle.
-The hearing is scheduled before the Historic Preservation Review Board on May 24th.
+The hearing is scheduled before the Historic Preservation Review Board (HPRB) on May 24th.
 Click here to read the staff report.

 Help save the Church by sending a letter/email in support of designation and opposing the raze application to Marnique Heath, Chair, Historic Preservation Review Board at email@example.com